 How does Blockfi make money?

-Core business for BlockFi is doing lending and borrowing in both directions and earning from a spread.
+The core business for BlockFi is lending and borrowing in both directions and earning from a spread.
 They make money by borrowing capital at a certain rate (the interest rates it pays to users) and lending it a higher rate (the interest rates it offers for BTC/ETH/GUSD loans).

 A BlockFi blog post notes that the company primarily works with institutional counterparties to offer them liquidity.
 These borrowers consist of:

-- Traders and investment funds that seek arbitrage trading opportunities in a fragmented marketplace.
+- Traders and investment funds seek arbitrage trading opportunities in a fragmented marketplace.

-- Other businesses that need an inventory of cryptocurrency to provide their clients with liquidity.
+- Other businesses need an inventory of cryptocurrency to provide their clients with liquidity.

-We did a thorough research on Blockfi across the internet and didn’t find evidence that would indicate that Blockfi is not safe.
-The actually make a point out of their meticulous attention to user funds safety, both in technical and legal sense.
+We did thorough research on Blockfi across the internet and didn’t find evidence that would indicate that Blockfi is not safe.
+They actually make a point out of their meticulous attention to user funds’ safety, both in the technical and legal sense.

-Your crypto is held in cold storage, offline wallets which eliminates the risk of classic cyber and hacker attacks and fund loss.
+Your crypto is held in cold storage, and offline wallets which eliminate the risk of classic cyber and hacker attacks and fund loss.

 Once the funds are transferred to Gemini, the funds will not be accessible to you until the loan has been paid off.